Medicinal herbs for colic relief are also some of the most commonly used herbs in cooking, aperitifs and herbal teas.

 The best way to take herbs for colic relief is either as a tea or as an herbal remedy known as ‘colic water’.
 While it is just as effective to use fluid extracts, it may be easier to simply make up an herbal tea with a slice of fresh ginger to ease mild colic.

-If you take an herbal colic remedy, ensure that you have ruled out any other digestive illnesses; such as ulcers or appendicitis.
+Before using an herbal colic remedy, ensure that any other digestive illnesses are ruled out, such as ulcers or appendicitis.
 Persistent pain that is not relieved by medication should be thoroughly investigated before continuing an herbal colic treatment.

 Medicinal Herbs for Natural Colic Remedy and Relief